dOpensource/dsiprouter/docs/index.rst

 Prerequisites:
 - Must run this as the root user (you can use sudo)
 - git and curl needs to be installed
-- python version 3.4 or olde
+- python version 3.4 or older

 Starting dSIPRouter
 =====================